Manipur State Constitution Act 1947

-Manipur State Constitution Act 1947 is an act which enabled Manipur State to have a dejure written constitution enacted by the last Maharajah of Manipur Bodhchandra Singh.
+Manipur State Constitution Act 1947 is an act which enabled the princely state of Manipur to have a de jure written constitution enacted by the last Maharajah of Manipur, Bodhchandra Singh.
+Under the constitution, a Legislative Assembly was elected in mid-1948 and a ministry was formed, which was responsible to the Maharaja.
+The constitution is deemed to have lapsed on 15 October 1949, when the Maharaja signed a merger agreement with the Indian Union.
 The validity of the act in present time is debated.

 Background

 After the 1891 rebellion in Manipur, the British took direct control of the state's administration.
-While the Maharaja was retained the Maharaja as a nominal head of state, the real power rested with the British Political Agent and an official appointed as the President of the Durbar.
-The hill regions, populated by Naga and Kuki tribes, were taken out of the jurisdiction of the Maharaja and administered by the President using Assam regulations.
+While the Maharaja was retained as a nominal head of state, the real power rested with the British Political Agent and a British official appointed as the President of the Durbar.
+The other members of the Durbar served as ministers and advisors.
+The hill regions, populated by Naga and Kuki tribes, were administered by the British official without the involvement of the Durbar.

-In 1934, Nikhil Manipuri Mahsabha (NMM) was established by Hijam Irabot with the-then Maharajah Churachand Singh as President.
+In 1934, Nikhil Manipuri Mahsabha (NMM) was established by Hijam Irabot with the-then Maharajah Churachand Singh as president.
 By 1938 it had become a prominent political front advocating the democratization of the powers held by the Durbar and an overhaul of the corrupt colonial administration.

 Proposals for reforms were twice submitted to the Durbar in 1938 and 1939.
 They called for abolition of exploitative taxes, reunification of the hills with the valley, establishment of self-rule, installation of a Panchayat system, and the establishment of a unicameral legislature based on suffrage.

 Fissures between the royal house and NMM were also prominent; NMM was declared a political party whereby no state government employee could participate in it and Irabot had to resign from the Sadar Court.
 In the ensuing deliberations, Churachand and the President of the Durbar F. F. Pearson declined the demands of NMM, claiming that Manipur was not "ripe for democracy".
 Popular resistance continued — the Second Nupi Lan would play a significant role in mobilizing anti-feudal sentiments in the masses.

-Maharaja Bodhchandra Singh ascended the throne in November 1941, on Churachand's death.
-Whilst the political scene was quiet during World War II, after the war, he was subject to a protracted and vigorous resistance from multiple political parties — Irabot's Manipur Krishak Sabha (MKS), Manipur State Congress allied to the Indian National Congress, Manipur Praja Sangha etc. In August 1946, NMM passed a resolution urging for the immediate establishment of a constitution-drafting machinery.
+Maharaja Bodhchandra Singh succeeded Churachand Singh in November 1941.
+Whilst the political scene was quiet during World War II, after the war, he was subject to a protracted and vigorous resistance from multiple political parties — Irabot's Manipur Krishak Sabha (MKS), Manipur Praja Sangha and Manipur State Congress etc. In August 1946, NMM passed a resolution urging the immediate establishment of constitution-drafting machinery.
 Krishak Sabha and Praja Sangha demanded a "responsible" government in multiple meetings, throughout the year.
-Finally, on the advise of Cabinet Mission, Bodhchandra consented to the formation of a 15 member Constitution Making Committee in December 1946.
+By 21 September, Bodhchandra Singh seems to have conceded the demand for a (legislative) assembly and asked the British government for permission.
+Finally, on the advice of Cabinet Mission, he consented to the formation of a Constitution Making Committee in December 1946.